 The better you understand your inventory costs, the more control you have over them, and the more you can improve your margins.
 You can follow these tips to reduce your total inventory costs:

 “With the new data analytics tools that we have available, you can do a very good job of understanding how demand works,” says Javad Nasiry, associate professor at McGill University’s Desautels Faculty of Management.

 Find the right balance between purchasing, ordering, and storage costs

 Finding the sweet spot between purchasing, ordering, and storage costs can help you reduce inventory costs.

-Think about it: as a consumer, you can usually get free shipping by spending a minimum amount, or can get a discount for committing to a subscription.
+Think about it: As a consumer, you can usually get free shipping by spending a minimum amount or by committing to a subscription.
 Suppliers can offer retailers similar discounts.

 There are other ways to save money on inventory.